ICRC in Azerbaijan: January to June 2019

 - 1,600 people from eleven communities increased resilience to weapon contamination through briefings, forum theaters on preparedness and landmine risk-related awareness activities.

-- 1,200 servicemen and cadets of AZ army participated in briefings and events related to the ICRC and IHL.
+- 1,200 servicemen and cadets of Azerbaijan army participated in briefings and events related to the ICRC and IHL.